chef/chef-web-docs/chef_master/source/install_server.rst

 Update config for purchased nodes
 =====================================================
 When using more than 25 nodes, a configuration change to your Chef server needs to be made in order for your Chef server to be properly configured and recognize your purchased licenses.
-You will need to edit to your ``chef-server.rb`` file by following the process below:
+You will need to edit to your ``/etc/opscode/chef-server.rb`` file by following the process below:

 #.
-On your Chef server, if the ``chef-server.rb`` file does not exist, create it.
+On your Chef server, if the ``/etc/opscode/chef-server.rb`` file does not exist, create it.

    .. code-block:: bash

       sudo mkdir /etc/opscode && sudo touch /etc/opscode/chef-server.rb

 #.
-Open up the newly created ``chef-server.rb`` file in your favorite text editor.
+Open up the newly created ``/etc/opscode/chef-server.rb`` file in your favorite text editor.

    .. code-block:: bash